ShalimRazzak/win11-no-network/README.md

 </p>
 <p>
 Step 4: Start the installation of Windows 11

 		-Click on the "Start" button in VirtualBox

 		-Press any key to boot from CD or DVD.

+		-Go into Network Settings, in the “Attached to” drop down menu choose “Not attached” then click OK.

 		-The installation process will begin.
 Follow the on-screen instructions to complete the installation.

-		-Go into Network Settings, in the “Attached to” drop down menu choose “Not attached” then click OK
+		-Choose the windows 11 version you wish to install.

+		-Choose “Custom: Install Windows Only”.

+		-Choose “New”.
+Then click “Next”.

 </p>
 <br />